Austrian Parliament Building

 The foundation stone was laid in 1874; the building was completed in 1883.
 The architect responsible for its Greek Revival style was Theophil Hansen.
-He designed the building holistically, aiming to have each element harmonising with all the others.
-He was therefore also responsible for the interior decoration, such as statues, paintings, furniture, chandeliers, and numerous other elements.
-Hansen was honoured by Emperor Franz Joseph with the title of Freiherr (Baron) after its completion.
-Following heavy damage and destruction in World War II, most of the interior has been restored to its original splendour.
+He designed the building holistically, aiming to have each element harmonize with all the others, and was also responsible for the interior decoration, such as statues, paintings, furniture, chandeliers, and numerous other elements.
+Hansen was honored by Emperor Franz Joseph with the title of Freiherr (Baron) after its completion.
+Following heavy damage and destruction in World War II, most of the interior has been restored to its original splendor.